suryanarayanan-venkatesan/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/pod/pod-network-rate-limit.md

           value: '60'
 ```

-### Source And Destination Ports
+### Source And destination ports

 By default, the network experiments disrupt traffic for all the source and destination ports.
-The interruption of specific port(s) can be tuned via `SOURCE_PORTS` and `DESTINATION_PORTS` ENV.
+The interruption of specific ports can be tuned via `SOURCE_PORTS` and `DESTINATION_PORTS` ENV.

-- `SOURCE_PORTS`: It contains ports of the target application, the accessibility to which is impacted
+- `SOURCE_PORTS`: It contains ports of the target application, the accessibility to which is impacted.
-- `DESTINATION_PORTS`: It contains the ports of the destination services or pods or the CIDR blocks(range of IPs), the accessibility to which is impacted
+- `DESTINATION_PORTS`: It contains the ports of the destination services or pods or the CIDR blocks(range of IPs), the accessibility to which is impacted.

 Use the following example to tune this: